-The configurable logic block (CLB) includes logic and look-up tables (LUTs) that can be configured into many different combinations and connected to other components in the PL to create special purpose functions, processing units, and other entities.
+The configurable logic blocks (CLBs) are located in the PL and are configured using the hardware design tools.
+The CLB includes logic and look-up tables (LUTs) that can be configured into many different combinations and connected to other components in the PL to create special purpose functions, processing units, and other entities.

 Every CLB contains 32 LUTs and 64 flip-flops.
 The LUTs can be configured as either one 6-input LUT with one output, or as two 5-input LUTs with separate outputs but common inputs.
 Each LUT output can optionally be registered in a flip-flop.